 What else it might be causing?
-Childhood leukemia was pretty much in focus, ever since Wertheimer and Leeper's keen observation had linked it with power-frequency field exposure in 1979.
+Childhood leukemia was pretty much in the focus, ever since Wertheimer and Leeper's keen observation had it linked with power-frequency field exposure (1979).
 Possible connection of the common power-frequency field exposures with other ailments and diseases were not investigated to any meaningful extent.

 The truth is, it is hard to investigate what you know next to nothing about.
 How could possibly such a low energy affect body function?
 Decades of research later, using advances in molecular biology and laboratory techniques, we are beginning to unveil this mystery.